ScaledFlow/ScaledFlow.github.io/README.md

 ## Status

-Project is in progress and will be updated as the portfolio grows?
+Project is in progress and will be updated as the portfolio grows.

 ## Contact